-Keep Your School Safe, Contact 811 Before You Dig
+Help Keep Your School Safe: Contact 811 Before You Dig

-Whether you are planning a major development or just landscaping campus, make sure to contact 811 two business days before digging.
-Submit a request online or dial 811.
-Opens in a new window., this is a free service available to everyone.
-Representatives will coordinate with us and other utility owners in the area to mark the locations of buried utility-owned lines.
+Whether you are planning a major development or landscaping campus, make sure to contact 811 two business days before digging, not including the date of notification.
+Submit a request online or call 811.
+811 is a FREE national service available to everyone.
+Representatives will coordinate with SoCalGas and other utility owners in the area to mark the locations of buried utility-owned lines.
 SoCalGas does not mark customer-owned natural gas lines, which typically run from the meter to the customer's natural gas equipment.
 To have customer-owned lines located and marked before a project, contact a qualified pipe-locating professional.
-For more information, visit 811.
+Learn More

 811 Activity Worksheets

-Build safety awareness with students regarding the importance of damage prevention and contacting 811 by sharing these printable activity worksheets with your students.
+Build safety awareness with students!
+Share these printable worksheets to help them learn the importance of damage prevention and contacting 811.

 Grades K-2 Safety Activity